Coronavirus global death toll passes 1 million

 In addition, the U.S.-Canada border also is closed.

-Canada is far below the United States and Mexico with 9,262 deaths, just 45 in the past week.
-But cases have been spiking, including 1,776 on Monday, which is the highest since May with 1,215 reported Saturday.
+Canada is far below the United States and Mexico with 9,268 deaths, just 51 in the past week, including six Sunday.
+But cases have been spiking, including 1,776 on Monday, which is the highest since May with 1,454 reported Sunday.

 On Wednesday, Canadian Prime Minister Justin Trudeau said that a second wave of the coronavirus is already underway in most of the nation.